PhucVH888/ccgrid2019/README.md

-# ccgrid2019
+#Streaming Video Problems
-This is the repository of the models in the accepted paper at CCGrid 2019.
+This is the repository of the models of the Streaming Video Problems.